zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 ```

 {% hint style="info" %}

-This will only work if the environment that your ochestrator uses to execute steps
+This will only work if the environment that your orchestrator uses to execute
-has access to the secrets manager.
+steps has access to the secrets manager.
 For example a local secrets manager
 will not work in combination with a remote orchestrator.
 {% endhint %}

 ## Secret Schemas